 Tiger Shark Australia

-- Australia is one of the habitats of Tiger Sharks where they greatly found.
+- Australia is one of the habitats of Tiger Sharks where they are greatly found.

 - The Sea World Marine Park in Gold Coast, Australia is keeping Tiger Sharks in captivity since the early 80s.